Thomas-Astade/bitmessaged/README.md

 ===========

-bitmessaged is a bitmessage daemon (node) with an open plugin interface written in C++ it is stii in development, so you should not try to use it at this stage.
+bitmessaged is a bitmessage daemon (node) with an open plugin interface written in C++ it is still in development, so you should not try to use it at this stage.

 But if you are interested in the project you can look into the sources.